Wedeadmin/wede-resiliency-sdk/integration_guide.md

 # integration_guide.md

-# WEDE SDK Integration Guide (Developer Onboarding)
+# wede sdk integration guide

 ## Goal

-Integrate WEDE into an existing platform without changing your application flow.
-WEDE adds a continuity layer so operations can complete during:
+Integrate wede into an existing platform without changing your application flow.

+wede adds a continuity layer so critical operations can complete during:

-- Network degradation and intermittent connectivity.
+- network degradation and intermittent connectivity
-- Cloud or CDN outages and centralized dependency failures.
+- cloud or CDN outages
+- centralized dependency failures
-- Congestion and partial regional disruptions.
+- congestion and partial regional disruption

 This guide focuses on safe integration patterns and public contracts only.

-The proprietary Continuity Engine remains internal (patent pending).
+The proprietary continuity engine remains internal.

-## Quick Start Checklist
+## Quick start checklist

-1) Identify 2 to 3 critical operations
+### 1. Identify 2 to 3 critical operations

+Examples:

+- order placement
+- payment confirmation
+- driver assignment
-   - Example: order placement, payment confirmation, driver assignment, appointment confirmation.
+- appointment confirmation
+- field acknowledgement

-2) Add WEDE SDK and configure credentials
+### 2. Add the wede SDK and configure credentials

-   - Use sandbox credentials first.
+- start with sandbox credentials
-   - Keep secrets outside source control.
+- keep secrets outside source control
+- isolate configuration by environment

-3) Implement idempotency and stable operation IDs
+### 3. Implement stable operation IDs and idempotency

-   - Ensure every operation can be retried safely.
+Every critical operation should be safely retryable.

-4) Wire minimal payload contracts
+### 4. Wire minimal payload contracts

-   - Send only what is necessary to complete the operation.
+Send only the minimum data required to complete the business action.

-5) Implement result handling
+### 5. Implement result handling

-   - Map WEDE status to your existing UI states without redesign.
+Map wede status values to your existing UI or backend state machine without redesign.

-6) Run the integration simulator and contract tests
+### 6. Run the simulator and contract tests

-   - Validate behavior under offline, degraded, and outage conditions.
+Validate behavior under online, degraded, offline, and outage conditions.

-## Integration Modes
+## Integration modes

-### Mode A: Client SDK (Mobile or Edge)
+### Mode A: client SDK

-Best for apps where the user device experiences the degradation directly.
+Best for apps where the user device directly experiences degraded connectivity.

 What you implement:

 - SDK initialization
-- Operation submission
+- operation submission
-- Status handling
+- status handling
+- local retry-safe UX states

-### Mode B: Backend SDK (Server)
+### Mode B: backend SDK

-Best for platforms that centralize business operations on your server.
+Best for platforms that centralize business operations on their own server.

 What you implement:

-- Server-side operation submission
+- server-side operation submission
-- Webhook or polling for status updates
+- webhook or polling status updates
-- Observability hooks
+- observability hooks
+- retry-safe completion handling

-### Mode C: Hybrid
+### Mode C: hybrid

-Client submits intent, backend confirms completion.
-This keeps UX responsive while maintaining server authority.
+Client submits intent, backend confirms final completion.

+This mode keeps UX responsive while preserving server authority.

-## Required Concepts
+## Required concepts

-### Stable Operation ID
+### Stable operation ID

 A deterministic identifier for a business action.

+Example:

-- Example: `checkout:{user}:{cart_hash}:{timestamp_bucket}`
+`checkout:{user}:{cart_hash}:{timestamp_bucket}`

-### Idempotency Key
+### Idempotency key

 A unique key that ensures repeated submissions do not duplicate outcomes.
-- Recommended: match your operation_id or a derived stable hash.

-### TTL and Attempts
-- ttl_seconds: how long the operation remains valid.
-- max_attempts: cap retries to avoid abuse and unexpected loops.

-## Recommended Payload Rules
-- Minimal: include only what is necessary for your operation.
-- Validated: enforce a strict schema before sending.
-- Pseudonymous: avoid raw PII where possible.
-- Deterministic: avoid non-repeatable randomness for idempotent operations.

-## Typical Flow
-1) User triggers an action (existing flow)
-2) Your app or backend creates a Continuity Request
-3) SDK validates and submits
-4) You receive a status result
-5) Your app continues its existing flow:
-   - immediate success if delivered quickly
-   - “processing” if queued
-   - final confirmation when reconciled after an outage

-## Status Handling Pattern
-- accepted: request received, safe to proceed to “processing”
-- queued: waiting for continuity completion, show “processing”
-- delivered: operation completed, show “confirmed”
-- reconciled: operation completed after an outage, show “confirmed”
-- failed: operation did not complete, show “try again” with a safe retry

-## Webhooks vs Polling
-Choose one:
-- Webhooks: recommended for server-side integrations, lower latency.
-- Polling: acceptable for simpler pilots, ensure backoff and caps.

-## Local Testing and Simulation
-This repository includes tools to demonstrate maturity:
-- Contract tests for requests and responses.
-- A connectivity state simulator with scenarios:
-  - online
-  - degraded
-  - offline
-  - cloud outage simulation (API dependency fails)
-  - CDN outage simulation (static and auth dependencies fail)

-Run recommendations:
-- Validate idempotency with repeated submissions.
-- Validate TTL behavior.
-- Validate that your UI state machine does not break under delayed completion.

-## Security Requirements
-You are responsible for secure integration:
-- Use TLS for all communications.
-- Store credentials in secret managers, never in code.
-- Apply least privilege roles.
-- Enforce payload validation and schema constraints.
-- Implement client-side and server-side rate limiting where applicable.

-Security baseline supported by WEDE enterprise deployments:
-- TLS 1.2+/1.3, HTTPS
-- OAuth 2.0 / OIDC, JWT short-lived, PKCE
-- RBAC, ABAC
+Recommended approach:

+- reuse the `operation_id`, or
+- derive a stable hash from the business action

+### TTL and attempts

+- `ttl_seconds` defines how long an operation remains valid
+- `max_attempts` caps retries to avoid abuse and retry loops

+## Recommended payload rules

+Payloads should be:

+- minimal
+- validated
+- pseudonymous where possible
+- deterministic for safe retries

+## Typical flow

+1. User triggers an action in the existing flow
+2. Your app or backend creates a continuity request
+3. SDK validates and submits the request
+4. You receive a continuity status result
+5. Your app continues its existing flow

+Possible UI outcomes:

+- immediate confirmation if delivered quickly
+- processing state if queued
+- final confirmation if reconciled after disruption
+- safe retry path if failed

+## Status handling pattern

+- `accepted`: request received, safe to move into processing
+- `queued`: waiting for continuity completion, keep processing state
+- `delivered`: operation completed successfully
+- `reconciled`: operation completed after delayed recovery
+- `failed`: operation did not complete, allow safe retry

+## Webhooks vs polling

+Choose one based on integration maturity.

+### Webhooks

+Recommended for server-side integrations with lower latency and cleaner event handling.

+### Polling

+Acceptable for simpler pilots.
+Use backoff and bounded retries.

+## Local testing and simulation

+This repository may include tooling for:

+- contract tests for request and response validation
+- connectivity state simulation
+- cloud outage simulation
+- CDN or dependency failure simulation
+- deterministic fixtures for repeatable validation

+Recommended validation:

+- repeat submissions with the same idempotency key
+- TTL expiry behavior
+- delayed completion scenarios
+- UI state transitions under degraded conditions

+## Security requirements

+You are responsible for secure integration.

+Minimum expectations:

+- use TLS for all communications
+- store credentials in secret managers, never in code
+- apply least-privilege roles
+- enforce payload validation and schema constraints
+- implement rate limiting where applicable

+### Security baseline supported by wede enterprise deployments

+- TLS 1.2+/1.3
+- HTTPS
+- OAuth 2.0 / OIDC where applicable
+- short-lived JWT and PKCE where applicable
+- RBAC and ABAC
 - AES-256 at rest
-- HMAC-SHA256, SHA-256
+- HMAC-SHA256 and SHA-256
 - MFA/TOTP where applicable
-- Anti-replay measures
+- anti-replay protections
-- Idempotency keys
+- idempotency keys
-- Payload validation
+- payload validation
-- Rate limiting
+- rate limiting
-- Audit logs
+- audit logs

+## Recommended first pilot

+A strong first pilot usually starts with:

+- 1 to 3 critical operations
+- one platform environment
+- sandbox first, production later
+- clear KPIs for acceptance rate, delayed completion, reconciliation success, and retry safety

+## Next step

+For sandbox access, integration support, or pilot discussions, contact:

+`geral@wede.pt`